Plan your timing wisely and your wildlife experience could be enriched by the presence of tiny (and unbelievably cute) animal offspring...

-Every Spring, more than 350,000 Qamanirijuaq caribou make their annual migration across Nunavut.
+Every spring, more than 350,000 Qamanirjuaq caribou make their annual migration across Nunavut.
 That fact hasn’t escaped the attention of hungry Arctic wolves.
 Several Arctic wolf packs rely on the caribou that migrate past Arctic Haven Wilderness Lodge and across Ennadai Lake, the unlucky animals serving as the staple food source for many of the predators in the vicinity.

 The wolves also use Ennadai Lake as a den area to nurse and raise their young, feeding them caribou meat for the month of May, the best time to visit to see the little ones getting to know their ‘pack’.

-During the Spring migration season, it’s possible to see the wolf pups at Ennadai Lake pups emerging from their dens from about four weeks old, still tiny and innocent-looking.
+During the spring migration season, it’s possible to see the wolf cubs at Ennadai Lake - they emerge from their dens from about four weeks old, still tiny and innocent-looking.

-There’s plenty of other wildlife in the area, including grizzly bears.
+There’s plenty of other wildlife in the area too, including grizzly bears.

-Famously, pandas aren’t the greatest species for making like Marvin Gaye and saying to one another: “Let’s get it on.”
-Every baby panda born is a cause for celebration, then, especially when their numbers in the wild have been decimated, largely due to habitat loss.
+Famously, pandas aren’t the most amorous species.
+So, every baby panda born is a cause for celebration - especially when their numbers in the wild have been decimated, largely due to habitat loss.

 Chengdu Panda Conservation Centre celebrated a flurry of baby panda twins born between June and August last year.

-At birth, baby pandas weigh around just 100-190 grams and are around 15cm long, making them pretty much the world’s greatest teddy bear.
+At birth, baby pandas weigh around just 100 to 190 grams and are around 15cm long, making them pretty much the world’s greatest teddy bear.

 Pandas are usually born between July and September.
 They only stay small for around a year, so the autumn, especially the months of October and November, is a good time to visit.
 It’s also advised to avoid Chinese holidays, when the panda centres are very busy.